jbinto/ansible-ubuntu-rails-server/README.md

 vagrant up web
 ```

-## OS X March 2014 note
+## Notes

+* Can't include RSA keys in the git repo.
+Run `ssh-keygen` and create a deploy keypair, and move it to `devops/templates/deploy_rsa[.pub]`.

+* Not sure if the deploy keypair should have a passphrase on it or not?
+Well, I am sure, *it should*, but whether automation relies on this or not?

-If you get the following error installing ansible:
+* If you get the following error installing ansible on OS X Mavericks:

 ```
 # clang: error: unknown argument: '-mno-fused-madd' [-Wunused-command-line-argument-hard-error-in-future]